-There are various types of competitions as well:
+There are various types of competition as well:

 Direct competitors are companies that sell the same products to the same audience and compete for the same potential market.
 An excellent example of direct competitors is Coca-Cola & Pepsi’s business rivalry.
 Both of these companies – Operate in the same industry (Drinks & Beverages), offer similar products (soft drinks) and satisfy the same need.
 Use same channels of distribution (direct store delivery (or DSD), customer warehouse and third-party distributor networks), and target the same audience.